Galician-Style Octopus in Pressure Cooker

 Prepare the octopus in the same way as the potatoes.

 Now that all the ingredients are ready, we can assemble the dish.
-Arrange the potatoes on a serving dish to form a layer, and place the octopus on top.
+Arrange the potatoes on a serving plate to form a bed, and pour the octopus over them.

-Another drizzle of oil, and if you like it, some pieces of fresh lemon zest or, in this case, pieces of preserved confit lemon.
+A drizzle of oil, and if you like, pieces of fresh lemon peel or, as in this case, pieces of Preserved Confit Lemon.

-The Octopus cooked this way will keep perfectly for one or two days in the refrigerator, but place it inside an airtight container.
+The Octopus cooked this way can be perfectly stored for one or two days in the refrigerator, but place it in an airtight container.

 As always, I recommend using glass or ceramic, because plastic is harmful.